ollionorg/DataflowTemplates-fork/v2/datastream-to-spanner/terraform/samples/mysql-sharded-single-df-job/README.md

 5. **Pubsub topics and subscriptions** - This contains GCS object notifications as files are written to GCS for consumption by the Dataflow job.
-6. **Datastream streams** - A datastream stream which reads from the source specified in the source connection profile and writes the data to the GCS bucket(mySqlShard specific directory inside the GCS bucket) specified in the target connection profile.
+6. **Datastream streams** - A datastream stream which reads from the source specified in the source connection profile and writes the data to the GCS bucket(shard specific directory inside the GCS bucket) specified in the target connection profile.
 Note that it uses a mandatory prefix path inside the bucket where it will write the data to.
 The default prefix path is `data/` (can be overridden).
-A stream is created per physical mySqlShard.
+A stream is created per physical shard.
 7. **Bucket notifications** - Creates the GCS bucket notification which publish to the pubsub topic created.
 Note that the bucket notification is created on the mandatory prefix path specified for the stream above.